League:

 Caprinos did not feature as the sleeve sponsor, which seemed odd, as they had featured on the Carabao Cup shirts in 2024.

 The club wore poppy shirts for a number of fixtures leading up to the remembrance weekend.
-Their location on the yellow shirts looked a little clumsey, due to the high postion of the Baxi sponsor.
+Their location on the yellow shirts looked a little clumsy, due to the high postion of the Baxi sponsor.

 All shirts will be signed and auctioned, with proceeds going to the Royal British Legion’s Poppy Appeal.